Govardhanr2/task_app_api/terraform/README.md

 1. Clone the repository.
 2. Navigate to the `terraform` directory.
-3. Create a file named `terraform.tfvars`.
+3.  modify a file named `terraform.tfvars` according to your config.
 4. Add the following content to the file, replacing the placeholder values with your own:

     ```hcl